onflow/fcl-discovery/docs/wallet-compliance-guide.md

 # Wallet Compliance Guide

-This guide contains a set of critera wallets on Flow must meet in order to be accepted and included in Flow's FCL Wallet Discovery.
+This guide contains a set of criteria wallets on Flow must meet in order to be accepted and included in Flow's FCL Wallet Discovery.

 ## Overview